mutisyag/ozone/doc/workflow.md

 This represents the initial state in which data entry by a reporter has been initiated, but is still in progress and has not yet been submitted.

 At any given time, there is only one _ongoing_ submission per Party and per reporting period.
-However, there can be multiple _ongoing_ submissions at the same time (for different reporting periods).
+However, there can be multiple _ongoing_ submissions at the same time for a given Party (for different reporting periods).

 ### Entry and exit